rsarfati/SelfTargetingReplication/README.md

 # Replication of "Self Targeting: Evidence from a Field Experiment in Indonesia"

 This repository contains Julia code for replicating all main figures and tables of  "[Self-Targeting: Evidence from a Field Experiment in Indonesia](https://www.journals.uchicago.edu/doi/10.1086/685299)," by Vivi Alatas, Ririn Purnamasari, Matthew Wai-Poi, Abhijit Banerjee, Benjamin A. Olken, and Rema Hanna.

 This code takes as input data these authors have graciously made public through [Harvard Dataverse](https://doi.org/10.7910/DVN/6ZUIUC).

 ## Usage

-To run this code, first clone/download this repository into a directory of your choice.
+To run the replication, first clone/download this repository into a directory of your choice.
 If the input files are not automatically downloaded into the `input/` directory, proceed to [Harvard Dataverse](https://doi.org/10.7910/DVN/6ZUIUC), download the replication codes, and copy over the following files into `input/`:
 - `costs.dta`
 - `matched_baseline.dta`
 - `matched_midline.dta`